MikeMitterer/dart-sitegen/README.md

-    'Generates all basic files and folders:                'sitegen -i' 'Observes the default dirs and serves the web-folder:  'sitegen -w --serve' 'Generates the static site in your 'web-folder':       'sitegen -g'
+    'Generates all basic files and folders:                'sitegen -i' 'Observes the default dirs and serves the web-folder:  'sitegen -w --serve' 'Observes the default dirs and serves the web-folder:  'sitegen -x' 'Generates the static site in your 'web-folder':       'sitegen -g'
 ```